fastalways/Orbbec-PythonOpenCV/README.md

 ###   at the line -> openni2.initialize("./Redist") to yours ex. openni2.initialize("./Redist_linux/arm64")
 ###   Now (Oct2021) Official Orbbec make OpenNI redistribution inclued: arm arm64 and ubuntu16.04/18.04(x86_64)
 ###   Please see in ./Redist_linux
+###   And You have to run these python code as ROOT to access all of cameras